 JEANNIE W. SALOMON

-Jeannie W. Salomon is the Founder, Board Chair, and Executive Director of the first AAPI History Museum in the United States.
-After launching the AAPI Mobile History Museum statewide, she realized her vision with the Grand Opening of the nation’s and world’s first brick-and-mortar AAPI History Museum on March 26, 2025.
+Jeannie W. Salomon is the Founder and Executive Director of the first AAPI History Museum in the United States.
+After launching the AAPI Mobile History Museum statewide, she realized her vision with the grand opening of the nation’s and world’s first brick and mortar AAPI History Museum on March 26, 2025.

 Since its opening, the Museum has welcomed teachers, students, community groups, and public officials, making AAPI history visible and teachable across Rhode Island while drawing visitors from other states eager to see these stories represented for the first time.
 Amid a challenging funding climate, Jeannie has sustained the Museum through strategic partnerships, disciplined operations, and a volunteer team that ensures public access five days a week.